Arizona Nurse Aide Registry

 Phoenix, AZ 85007

-The Arizona State Board of Nursing has implemented a new licensing database and self-service portal called The Optimal Regulatory Board System (ORBS).
+The Arizona CNA registry operates under the Arizona State Board of Nursing.
+They have implemented a licensing database and self-service portal called The Optimal Regulatory Board System (ORBS).
 The ORBS has been designed to facilitate discipline enforcement and license management.
 The portal allows Arizona certificate/license holders and potential applicants to manage their original and renewal applications online.
-In addition, the portal is used to submit verification requests, make payments and view certificate/license status.
+In addition, the portal is used to submit verification requests, make payments, and view certificate/license status.

 How to Become a CNA in Arizona

-The Arizona State Board of Nursing established that the following requirements are met by individuals that wish to become Certified Nursing Assistants:
+The Arizona State Board of Nursing, and the CNA registry in Arizona established that the following requirements are met by individuals that wish to become Certified Nursing Assistants:

 - The completion of a state-approved CNA training program in Arizona.